Raleigh Summer Youth Employment

 Participants work in landscaping, street cleanup, warehousing, athletic field preparation, fleet services (detailing cars, washing bay areas, etc.), paint crew and general maintenance.

 Junior counselors interact with the campers and assist senior counselors with games, crafts and other camp activities.
+Staff assistants provide support to recreation office and community center staff.
 Activities are held indoors and outdoors.

 You must bring a clear paper copy of one of these documents or you will not be interviewed.
 Copiers are not available at the interview sites.